-XXXVIII-Warrant of Commitment in Certain Cases of Contempt when a Fine is Imposed
+XXXVIII - Warrant of Commitment in Certain Cases of Contempt when a Fine is Imposed

-Whereas at a Court holden before me on this day of in the presence [or view] of the Court committed wilful contempt:
+Whereas at a Court holden before me on this day of 20 , in the presence $[or\ view]$ of the Court committed willful contempt:

-And whereas for such contempt the said has been adjudged by the Court to pay a fine of dollars, or in default to suffer simple imprisonment for the space of
+And whereas for such contempt the said by the Court to pay a fine of dollars, or in default to suffer imprisonment for the space of .

-This is to authorise and require you to receive the said into your custody, together with this warrant, and to keep him safely in prison for the said period of unless the said fine be sooner paid; and, on the receipt thereof, forthwith to set him at liberty, returning this warrant with an indorsement certifying the manner of its execution.
+This is to authorise and require you to receive the said into your custody, together with this warrant, and to keep him safely in prison for the said period of unless the said fine be sooner paid; and, on the receipt thereof, forthwith to set him at liber ty, returning this warrant with an indorsement co ertifying the man nner of its ex ecution.